mterwill/shortcuts/README.md

 ## Notes
 - There is no authentication/authorization.
 Anyone who can access the server can add/delete URLs.
 - The backend consists of a JSON file written to disk on shortcut update.
-Set the location by changing the ``FILE`` constant.
+The file is `shortcuts.json` by default, which can be customized by passing `argv[2]`.
+- The server listens on port `8888` by default.
+This can be customized by passing `argv[3]`.
-- For quick access, consider aliasing to something short in ``/etc/hosts``.
+- For quick access, consider aliasing to something short in `/etc/hosts`, `go` on my machine.